 Since 2015, students in my “Buddhism in the West” class have been developing a website called the Jivaka Project.
 The project has involved dozens of students doing participant-observation ethnography at over 40 Buddhist temples in the Greater Philadelphia area.
 Student researchers have conducted hundreds of interviews and collected a trove of multimedia content about Buddhist material culture, ritual practice, social events, community outreach, and many other aspects of Buddhism as a lived religion in the local context.
 Some of this material has now been put on the project website, geographically mapped, and made searchable by various categories, keywords, and tags.

 Although the majority of my students are only in the class because it fulfills several mandatory General Education credits, the Jivaka Project has allowed me to make studying Buddhism highly relevant to them.
 Abington College is a small liberal arts campus within the Penn State public university system, which considers itself to be a laboratory for innovation in culturally responsive education.
 We have a strong social mission, and a socioeconomically diverse, minority-majority student body.
-Typically, half of any given class of mine at Abington College is made up of students of Asian heritage (who make up 30% of our student body).
+Specifically, we are an AANAPISI, and Asian students make up 30% of our student body.
 For the most part, these students are either international students, or they come from recently immigrated families that predominantly live in Asian neighborhoods in and around Philadelphia.
+Typically, half of any given class of mine at Abington College is made up of students of Asian heritage

 Many students who have contributed to the project are thus actually quite familiar with these kinds of spaces.
 Some even have had family members or acquaintances who regularly attend the very temples where they were doing ethnographic work.
 This project thus gives many students the opportunity to bring stories and experiences from their own communities into the classroom.
 These are contextualized by the study of the history of Asian immigration in the US, urban diversity and religious pluralism, and inequities in the healthcare system through our textbook and other course materials.
 In addition to briefly touching on the history and doctrine of Buddhism more generally, our class discussion centers around critical perspectives on immigration, race, gender, and cultural difference, and how Buddhist institutions have helped immigrants and refugees to navigate these challenges in Philadelphia and around the country.